The 10+1 Code™

 Ethical humility prevents convenient certainty.
 Care now reduces moral error later.

-Commandment 10+1: Be the Steward, Not the Master
+XI.
+Be the Steward, Not the Master

 Those who lead, deploy, and govern AI systems must act as stewards of their impact, not masters of their power.